 Go to the VPN tab and message history and you can see how many times, the client tried to connect and failed.

 Start the command prompt again to test the DNS resolution.

-This time use the DNS lookup using the google DNS server and you will see a response and that confirms that is the DNS server.
+This time use the DNS lookup using the google DNS server and you will see a response that confirms that it is the DNS server.